DevExpress/testcafe/CONTRIBUTING.md

 ### Documentation for the Current Functionality

-If you want to fix a bug in the current documentation or make an enhancement that relates to the existing functionality, the procedure is similar to code contribution.
+If you want to fix a bug in the current documentation or make an enhancement that relates to the existing functionality, follow the instructions below.

 1. Fork TestCafe and create a branch in your fork.
 Name this branch with an issue number followed by the `docs` postfix, e.g. `gh852-docs`.